-In the attached table I, the differences between the chronological age (CA) of the child and his EO, for-the various methods analyzed are shown in both sexes and by age groups from 0.5 to 20 years.
-These differences can be positive (they overestimate) (they or negative underestimate).
-An average of these differences has been made in all the analyzed methods, studying all the age intervals, in such a way that the mean obtained from these differences is the one that serves as a model to quantify these lags, once they are added or subtracted, when relating a foreign method in regards to ours.
+In the attached table I, the lags between the various methods analyzed are shown in both sexes and by age groups from 0.5 to 20 years, of the differences between the chronological age (CA) of the child and his EO.
+These differences can be positive (they overestimate) or negative (they underestimate).
+An average of these differences has been made in all the analyzed methods, studying all the age intervals, in such a way that the mean obtained from these differences is the one that serves as a model to quantify these lags, once they are added or subtracted, when relating a foreign method with respect to ours.
 These differences are offered in fractions of years, however they can be translated into months.
 Thus, for example 0.25 years is equivalent to 3 months of lag.